Skip to main content

 #Import biomass specific libraries

-from skimage.morphology import watershed
+from skimage.segmentation import watershed

 from skimage.feature import peak_local_max